Quick Answer: What Is Environmental Conservation?

 Importance of Environmental Conservation

-There are many advantages of environmental conservation.
+The case for conservation is not simply moral; it is practical.
 Here are some of the key benefits, supported by data from leading environmental and public health organizations.

 1. Improved agriculture